bunkalogic/BunkaList-Flutter-Version/README.md

 > If you are interested and want to support you can donate [PayPal](https://paypal.me/bunkalist?locale.x=es_ES)

+# **The Bunkalist Version Flutter TODO Map**

+- [ ] Create the basis of the application design
+- [ ] Create the design of the App regarding the use of the Api
+- [ ] Create the design of the App regarding the use of Firestore
+- [ ] Add the logic part of [Api TMDb](https://www.themoviedb.org/documentation/api).
+- [ ] Add the part of the Firestore logic.

 # **The Bunkalist Road Map** :clipboard:
 - Replace the [native Android](https://github.com/bunkalogic/BunkaList) version with the Flutter version by the beginning of next year.
 - Improve stability and add new features.